 Phase I fact sheet and

 Phase II fact sheet.

 In December 2013 the Trustees released a draft plan that proposes $627 million in Early Restoration projects across the Gulf States.
 The Draft Phase III Early Restoration Plan and Programmatic Environmental Impact Statement were available for public review and comment through February 19, 2014.
 The Phase III Early Restoration draft plan proposed 28 projects sponsored by the Trustees for the state of Florida.
 The estimated cost of the projects total $88 million.
 See the Phase III proposed project fact sheets below.

-On October 3, 2014 the Final Phase III Early Restoration Plan and Programmatic Environmental Impact Statement (Final Phase III ERP/PEIS) was approved by the Trustees.
+On October 3, 2014 the Final Phase III Early Restoration Plan and Programmatic Environmental Impact Statement (Final Phase III ERP/PEIS) was announced by the Trustees.
 The Trustees’ final decisions on the Final Phase III ERP/PEIS and each of the projects are documented in a Record of Decision which is available at http://www.gulfspillrestoration.noaa.gov/.

 As of January 13, 2014, 344 projects have been submitted to DEP and are included onList 1: Draft Restoration